microsoft/azure-spring-apps-training/06-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 ## Add a "cloud" Maven profile

-*To deploy to Azure Spring Cloud, we add a "cloud" Maven profile like in the previous section [05 - Build a Spring Boot microservice using Spring Cloud features](../05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md)*
+*To deploy to Azure Spring Cloud, we add a "cloud" Maven profile like in the previous guide [05 - Build a Spring Boot microservice using Spring Cloud features](../05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md)*

 At the end of the application's `pom.xml` file (just before the closing `</project>` XML node), add the following code: